sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 ```

 Responsible for storing permissions at a finer granularity than repo

+**ips**: IP addresses corresponding to each path.
+IP in slot 0 in the array corresponds to path the in slot 0 of the path array, etc. NULL if not yet migrated, empty array for no IP restrictions.

 **paths**: Paths that begin with a minus sign (-) are exclusion paths.